tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ## Disadvantages

+### Blockchain bloat

-The most obvious drawback to TariScript is the effect is will have on blockchain size.
+The most obvious drawback to TariScript is the effect it will have on blockchain size.
 The kernels are never pruned, and introduce an additional 32 bytes per input and output to the permanent blockchain size.

 Assuming a moderately busy network processing 1,000 transactions per day, with an average of 1 input and 2 outputs per transaction,